-“But sometimes I think everyone needs to take a long look in the mirror before they go main an issue about someone else’s life.”
+“But sometimes I think everyone needs to take a long look in the mirror before they go make an issue about someone else’s life.”

 Rating: 4.5/5 stars